 Multicultural literature is an important tool that must be used effectively by teachers.
 In order to do so, teachers need to be aware of their own shortcomings, especially when it comes to diversity and cultural knowledge (Szecsi et.al, 2010).
 Teachers need to be more willing to open their minds to the possibility that what they think and know about others might be wrong or not aligned with their philosophy of education and worldview.
-In a study carried out with teacher candidates, Szecsi et al. (2010) found that these preservice teachers had a limited knowledge of diverse cultures along with some stereotypes and misconceptions.
-The majority of preservice teachers in the study were not aware that their biases prevented them from looking at the curriculum from a more diverse and inclusive perspective.
+Szecsi et al. (2010) in a study carried out with teachers' candidates found that these pre-service teachers had a limited knowledge of diverse cultures along with some stereotypes and misconceptions.
+The majority of teachers in the study were not aware that their biases were preventing them from looking at the curriculum from a more diverse and inclusive perspective.